ocaml-ppx/ppx_deriving_protobuf/README.md

 Note that _protoc_'s default behavior is to assign a type-specific default value to optional fields missing from message, i.e. `0` to integer fields, `""` to string fields, and so on.
-With _ppx_protobuf_, optional fields are represented with the `option` type; it is possible to emulate _protoc_'s behavior by explicitly specifying `int [@default 0]`, etc.
+With _deriving Protobuf_, optional fields are represented with the `option` type; it is possible to emulate _protoc_'s behavior by explicitly specifying `int [@default 0]`, etc.

 ### Integers

-Unlike _protoc_, _ppx_protobuf_ allows a much more flexible mapping between wire representations of integral types and their counterparts in OCaml.
+Unlike _protoc_, _deriving Protobuf_ allows a much more flexible mapping between wire representations of integral types and their counterparts in OCaml.
 Any combination of the known integral types (`int`, `int32`, `int64`, `Int32.t`, `Int64.t`, `Uint32.t` and `Uint64.t`) and wire representations
 (`varint`, `zigzag`, `bits32` and `bits64`) is valid.
 The wire representation is specified using the `@encoding` attribute.

-For example, consider this _protoc_ definition and a compatible _ppx_protobuf_ one:
+For example, consider this _protoc_ definition and a compatible _deriving Protobuf_ one:

 ``` protoc
 message Integers {